UniMath/agda-unimath/CODINGSTYLE.md

 ## <a name="formatting"></a>Formatting: Indentation, line breaks, and parentheses

 Code formatting is like punctuation in a novel - it helps readers make sense of the story.
-Here's how we handle indentation and line breaks in the Agda-UniMath
+Here's how we handle indentation and line breaks in the `agda-unimath`
 library:

 - In order to improve the readability on the `agda-unimath` website, we use a